 The teams first met in 1923, and the series currently stands with Akron leading, 31–24–2.

 Our annual end-of-the-semester celebration!
 Held the last Friday before spring semester finals, UA students, faculty and staff turn Coleman Common into party central with inflatables, live entertainment, Ultimate SpringFest Challenge for graduating seniors, freebies, fireworks, and so much more!

 Welcome back, Alumni and Friends!

 Join us Saturday, Oct.
-8, 2016, for a day of events ranging from a 5K, campus tours, crafts for kids, a chance for spouses who met on campus to renew their vows, a homecoming tailgate competition, and the Akron vs. Miami football game at 3 p.m.
+8, 2016, for a day of events ranging from a 5K, campus tours, a homecoming tailgate, and the Akron vs. Miami football game at 3 p.m.

 The AK-ROWDIES, one of the largest student organizations at UA with nearly 2,000 members, have a simple goal: To cheer UA student-athletes to victory.
 The group is known as one of the best organized traveling student sections in the Mid-American Conference.
 And, of course, the Rowdies make their presence known at home games.
 When you join, you’ll receive an official shirt, free food and priority seating at games, entry to the official “AK-ROWDIES Tailgate tent,” free road trips and so many great memories!

 Affectionately known as Zippy, our marsupial mascot was the winner of the 2007 national Capital One Mascot of the Year Challenge.